Forget the photo booth. Take official, government-compliant passport photos from your phone in seconds.

 We follow these essential guidelines to generate your United States passport photo:

-Wear normal everyday clothing.
-Avoid uniforms, camouflage patterns, or clothing that looks like a uniform.
-Do not wear hats or head coverings unless they are worn daily for religious purposes.
+Wear normal, everyday clothing when taking your passport photo.
+Avoid uniforms, camouflage patterns, or outfits that resemble official attire.
+Hats or head coverings are generally not allowed unless they are worn daily for religious purposes.
+Also avoid clothing that blends with the background.